technicat/learngodot/chapter3/README.md

 # Creating a Cube

 In the previous chapter, we created a scene and added a Camera so we can actually see the scene.
-Now let's add something to look at.
+Now let's start populating the scene so we have something to look at.

 ## Make a Mesh